MinecraftForge/Documentation/docs/networking/simpleimpl.md

 - The first parameter is `messageHandler`, which is the class that handles your packet.
 This class must always have a default constructor, and should have type bound REQ that matches the next argument.
 - The second parameter is `requestMessageType` which is the actual packet class.
 This class must also have a default constructor and match the REQ type bound of the previous param.
 - The third parameter is the discriminator for the packet.
 This is a per-channel unique ID for the packet.
 We recommend you use a static variable to hold the ID, and then call registerMessage using `id++`.
 This will guarantee 100% unique IDs.
 - The fourth and final parameter is the side that your packet will be ***received*** on.
-If you are planning to send the packet to both sides, it must be registered twice with a ***different*** discriminator.
+If you are planning to send the packet to both sides, it must be registered twice, once to each side.
+Discriminators can be the same between sides, but are not required to be.

 Using Packets